When War Outgrows Strategy: The Critical Need for a Credible Off-Ramp in West Asia

 Image Courtesy: Hindustan Times

 Across the Gulf are the six member states of the Gulf Cooperation Council (GCC).
-These are Arab monarchies with a combined population of about 59.6 million, and present a contrasting picture from the Iranian state, which is a civilisational state, with a long history, population of about 90 million, and ideological coherence, sitting atop a maritime choke point, which gives it the coercive leverage.
+These are Arab monarchies with a combined total population of about 59.6 million.
+They present a contrasting picture from the Iranian state.
+Iran is a civilisational state, with a long history, population of about 90 million, ideological coherence, and has been under sanctions, off and on, since 1979, and is sitting atop a maritime choke point, the Strait of Hormuz, which gives it the coercive leverage.
 Meanwhile, the Arab states are economically dynamic, but strategically dependent on the United States, creating a paradox; rapid economic growth that is resting on an external security foundation provided by the US.
 This presence has long underwritten stability in the region, but this conflict reveals the limitations of that model.
 While the external guaranties have not faltered in their presence but have fallen short in their purpose; they could neither deter escalation and destruction, nor have they enabled decisive conflict termination.
-What has changed in this phase of the war is the clear elevation of Israel as the principal kinetic actor.
-The conflict is no longer about US leading the conflict with Israel in support.
-Rather, it is the other way around, with Israel appearing to drive the operational tempo and defining the immediate war objectives, with the US underwriting the effort, militarily, diplomatically and strategically, while pursuing its own interest in preventing uncontrolled escalation.
-This is important to keep in mind.

 While the US exerts significant influence, it cannot fully substitute Israeli decision-making, especially in a conflict where Israel has framed it in ‘existential’ terms.
 War termination cannot therefore be externally imposed.
 It must be accepted internally by all the principal actors to the conflict.
 And that is possibly causing the crisis in conflict termination.

-The implications of this are being felt far beyond the region.
-War and energy disruptions in the Gulf transmit directly into hiked freight charges, increased insurance premiums, supply chain instability, financial volatility, and global inflation.
 Philippines is the first country to declare a national energy emergency due to “imminent danger” to the country’s energy supply.
-Most countries, including the US, have increased their energy costs, across the spectrum.
-The problem does not stay restricted to energy only but trickles down into the food sector dependent on fertilisers, input costs and transportation disruptions.
+Most countries, including the US, have increased their energy costs.
+The problem does not stay restricted to energy only but trickles down gradually into the food sector, which is dependent on fertilisers, input costs and transportation disruptions.
 For import dependent economies like India, the risks are immediate and significant.
 What began as regional war is now evolving into a systemic global stress event.

-Even more significant is the absence of broader bridging actors, like India, with deep stakes across the region, and working relationships with all sides.
+Even more significant is the absence of broader bridging actors, like India, with deep and lasting stakes across the entire region, and working relationships with all sides.
 The current mediation architecture marginalises the relatively balanced actors in favour of politically aligned intermediaries.
 This exclusion carries the risk of not only a prolonged and fragmented search for a mediator, but of a prolonged war too.
 This is thus a moment that calls for strategic clarity.
 The Gulf’s structural imbalance on account of history, geography, demography and economy may not be fully resolvable, but allowing it to escalate unchecked, while mediation efforts remain divided is not going to help find a resolution to the conflict.

 Comments